musically-ut/musically-ut.github.io/_posts/2016-01-17-first-timers-only.md

 There is also [up-for-grabs](http://up-for-grabs.net/#/) using which one can search for issues one can contribute to.
 See [www.firsttimersonly.com](http://www.firsttimersonly.com/) for a comprehensive list of resources related to it.

-Kenn suggested that people who want to encourage people to start contributing to open source should include the label `first-timers-only` on some of the easy issues which should be attempted only by people for whom it would be their first pull request.
+Kent suggested that people who want to encourage people to start contributing to open source should include the label `first-timers-only` on some of the easy issues which should be attempted only by people for whom it would be their first pull request.